 Your questions answered

 What happens to pay-to-view payments?

 Payments are received into a Dartfish account and are reconciled with a payment to you every three months.
-More frequent payments can be arranged if you prefer, this and the details of the bank account to make payment are arranged manually with your Dartfish representative or with Dartfish support.
+More frequent payments can be arranged if you prefer, this and the details of the bank account to make payment are arranged manually with your Dartfish representative.

 I don't want everyone to be able to download - how do I give that right to individuals?